By Jodi Frederiksen

 From the headquarters of the Valley District, Major General Thomas Jonathan “Stonewall” Jackson ordered drills to be suspended for the day (see orders below).
 A day of fasting is completely opposite from the way most of us celebrate Thanksgiving today.
 Although there was no turkey, green bean casserole or pumpkin pie, we can presume that this brief respite was as welcomed by those soldiers who had spent months away from home as our modern holiday is to us.

-Two years later, in 1863, U.S. President Abraham Lincoln began a tradition that Americans know well today, declaring that a national day of “Thanksgiving and Praise” would be observed on the last Thursday of November (see this proclamation below as well).
+Two years later, in 1863, U.S. President Abraham Lincoln began a tradition that Americans know well today, declaring that a national day of “Thanksgiving and Praise” would be observed on the last Thursday of November.
 While it wasn’t made an official national holiday until 1941, the day of Thanksgiving clearly has roots throughout American history.